mayer79/outForest/README.md

 # outRanger

-Uses the 'ranger' package [1] to identify outliers in numeric variables.
+This package uses the 'ranger' package [1] to identify outliers in numeric variables.
 Each numeric variable to be checked is regressed onto all other variables using a random forest.
 If the absolute difference between observed value and out-of-bag prediction is too large, then a value is considered an outlier.
 Since the random forest algorithm [1] does not allow for missing values, they are first imputed by chained random forests, see e.g. [2] or [3].

 ## Installation
 From CRAN: